jostmey/msm/cervical-cancer/README.md

 python3 train_val.py --seed 1 --holdouts 112015051_5_35 --output bin/23
 python3 train_val.py --seed 1 --holdouts 4-11_DNA --output bin/24
 ```
-The first flag `--seed` determines the seed value used to generate the initial guess for the weight values.
-The second flag `--holdouts` determines the sample to holdout.
-The third flag --output is the prefix for the filenames saved during the fitting procedure.
-Additional flags that can be used are --num_fits for determining how many times to try and find the global best fit to the training data and --device for selecting `gpu` or `cpu`.
+The first flag --seed sets the seed value for generating the initial guess of the weight values.
+The second flag --holdouts specifies the sample to be held out.
+The third flag --output designates the prefix for filenames saved during the fitting procedure.
+Optional flags include --num_fits, which determines the number of attempts to find the global best fit for the training data, and --device, which allows the selection of either gpu or cpu for processing.

-## Model Customization
+## How does this differ from the other examples in this repository?
-Patient's that regress are expected to have T cells that can recognize their precancerous lesions whereas patient's that progress or remain the same are expected to lack T cells that can recognize their precancerous lesions.
-Therefore, each "regress" is treated as a cases and each "progress/same" is treated as a control.
+Patients who experience regression are expected to have T cells capable of recognizing their precancerous lesions, while patients who show progression or remain the same are likely lacking T cells that can detect these lesions.
+Consequently, each "regress" is treated as a case, and each "progress/same" is considered a control.

 ## Evaluation
-After running each above command and completing the patient-holdout cross-validation, the results can be summarized using the following command.
+Upon executing each of the aforementioned commands and completing the patient-holdout cross-validation, you can consolidate the results using the command provided below.
 ```
 python3 report.py > report.csv
 ```